 Using a macro lens while shooting at a shallow depth of field at a close distance can produce some really amazing images.
 For this type of creative close-up shot, I use a Nikon 60mm 2.8 macro lens.
 I’ve owned this lens for many years and just love the cool effects I can get whether I’m shooting obscure objects, flowers or various patterns that I stumble upon when I’m out and about.

 I just love the results I get from this lens when shooting people either in natural light or with the use of off-camera flash.
-The combination of tack sharp details with beautiful “bokeh” (blurred background) when shooting at a shallow depth of field can’t be beaten with any other lens that I’ve tried.
+The combination of tack sharp details and beautiful “bokeh” (blurred background) when shooting at a shallow depth of field produces amazing portraits and headshots.

 I’ve had an iPhone since the original and tend to upgrade every two years.
-Each time I do upgrade, I find myself using my iPhone in more and more situations where I would only previously use a DSLR.
-When I finally decided to upgrade from my iPhone 6s, I spent weeks trying to decide between the iPhone X and 8 Plus.
-While I’m sure the iPhone 8 Plus is great, the iPhone X is amazing and was worth the higher price.
-The combination of the OLED screen and amazing camera make this phone an absolute joy to use.
+Each time I do upgrade, I find myself using my iPhone in more and more situations where I would only previously use my DSLR.
+When I finally decided to upgrade from my iPhone 6s, I spent weeks trying to decide between the iPhone X and 8 Plus before finally going with the X. The combination of the OLED screen and amazing camera have made this phone an absolute joy to use.
 Now that the iPhone 11 and 11 Pro are out, Ill be faced with a similar decision when I’m ready to upgrade in the coming months.

-I currently carry a Cachet Riata sketchbook made by Daler-Rowney.
+I used to carry a Cachet Riata sketchbook made by Daler-Rowney.
 It has a soft cover that feels like suede and is filled with 112 pages of 70-pound paper, suitable for pencil and pen.
 But once I started using watercolors, I made the shift to a Stillman & Birn Alpha Series sketchbook.
 It’s a 6 inch by 9 inch hardcover book that contains 62 sheets of 150-pound paper.
 I really love the landscape format and it handles mixed media well.